-From leaves to roots, humanity has maximized the use of licorice plant.
-As a favorite ingredient of the most delicious and healthy foods, tobacco making, beverages, and its wide medicinal use, licorice plant has been helping us to live well and get better.
+From leaves to roots, humanity has maximized the use of licorice plants.
+As a favorite ingredient of the most delicious and healthy foods, tobacco making, beverages, and its wide medicinal use, the licorice plant has been helping us to live well and get better.
 This plant also plays a significant role in the treatment and reduction of menopausal symptoms.

 What is Licorice?